Still feeding those in need after 23 years. For year July '22-June '23 we provided 1,141 food parcels feeding 1,653 adults & 1,733 children

-We are doing all we can to stay open throughout the COVID19 Lockdown and pandemic and for whatever follows - can you help us?
+We are doing all we can to stay open despite the pandemic, major weather events and now, this Cost-of-Living-Crisis for whatever follows - can you help us?

 The purpose of the Foodbank is to supply emergency food and household items to vulnerable individuals and families within the Far North Region.